-You also get a hard wired MHL connection via LG’s Smart Mobile Link, and will allow you to connect your mobile devices directly to the display and enjoy your content on the big screen.
+You also get a hard-wired MHL connection via LG’s Smart Mobile Link which will allow you to connect your mobile devices directly to the display and enjoy your content on the big screen.
 This feature can also be controlled using LG’s Magic Remote (sold separately).

 Speaking of remotes, this TV is supplied with a basic but simple to use remote control.
 It is not backlit.